Super Spinach SautÈ

 So, where does all this leave us, the ones who wake up in the morning and go to sleep at night with diabetes, 24/7/365?
 It gives us a broad range of freedom of choice.
 There is so much available information on diabetes management available in books, classes, support groups, programs, internet sites, blogs, conferences, magazines and newsletters, organizations, pharmaceutical agencies, and diabetes supply companies.
 We are individuals with different “cases” of diabetes and diverse lifestyles, 2008 might be a good time to shop around for help, answers and new horizons, in other words, to flex your freedom of choice.

 Making good food and diet choices is an integral ingredient in the method and type of diabetes care one chooses.
 I invite you to step into Cyber Kitchen where good choices are always being sliced and diced on the cutting board and cooked to order.

-There are 4 basic types of spinach: savoy (crinkly dark leaves with rather thick stems), flat leaf (smooth with spade shaped leaves), semi-savoy (combination of the 2 (wavy rather that curly) and baby spinach (small flat leaves, tender and expensive).
+There are 4 basic types of spinach: savoy (crinkly dark leaves with rather thick stems), flat-leaf (smooth with spade-shaped leaves), semi-savoy (a combination of the 2 (wavy rather than curly) and baby spinach (small flat leaves, tender and expensive).
 Cooking spinach is a snap.
 Be sure to clean first.
 Steam for 2 -3 minutes and watch 1 lb shrink to 1/2 cup.
 Allow ½ lb. raw spinach per serving and ¼ lb. raw spinach for salads or other raw dishes.
-Spinach water is a highly regarded commodity in the healthy kitchen.
+Spinach water is a highly regarded commodity in a healthy kitchen.
 Never throw out the vitamin/mineral bonanza when you drain spinach.
 Use water for soups, stews and vegetable juices.